Mattsi-Jansky/termibot/client/README.md

 To run the tests in record mode against the real Slack API first set a valid `bot_token` value in `config/config.toml` (gitignored, copy it from `config/template.toml`).
 Then, set `is_record_mode` to `true`.
 Remember to set it back to `false` before committing.

 Run the tests with `cargo test`.

+## Acknowledgements

+Much inspiration was taken from the [Slack Morphism](https://github.com/abdolence/slack-morphism-rust) crate, particularly around how to represent socket messages.
+I learned quite a bit about Serde just by reading the Slack Morphism's model definitions.